me

 Publications

-Jamie Watson, Mohamed Sayed, Zawar Qureshi, Gabriel J. Brostow, Sara Vicente, Oisin Mac Aodha, Sara Vicente and Michael Firman.
+Jamie Watson, Mohamed Sayed, Zawar Qureshi, Gabriel J. Brostow, Sara Vicente, Oisin Mac Aodha and Michael Firman

 Computer Vision and Patern Recognition (CVPR) 2023